-The Company may also be protected by a "Capital Top-up Agreement" fronted by a bank, insurance company or a reinsurance company which is under supervision of a financial authority.
+The Company is also protected by a "Capital Top-up Agreement" fronted by an insurance company which is under supervision of a financial authority.
 The exposure to credit risks relates primarily to reinsurers, both through reinsurance claims and the reinsurers' share of unsettled claims.
 The exposure is very limited for premium claims on the insured parties.

-STRESS TEST 2020:
+STRESS TEST 2021: